bcwhite-code/brians-blueprints/self-building-spacex.md

 It will eventually launch a rocket with a satellite.
-This unlocks satellite navigation, provides telemetry for "rocket" (orange) science, and most importantly, will reveal a "weapons cache" somewhere on the map.
-You need to get the items from that to complete the Construction Supply station!
+This unlocks satellite navigation, provides telemetry for "rocket" (orange) science, and most importantly, reveals a "weapons cache" somewhere on the map.  **You need to get the items from that to complete the Construction Supply station!**

 There are a number of requester chests used.
 Until that becomes available (in v0.5, it was available much earlier), items will have to